Access to government buildings

 • Does the proportion of people with disability who have difficulty accessing government buildings vary by severity of disability?

 The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months, grouped by disability severity.
-In 2018, the proportion of people with disability who had difficulty accessing government buildings was 8.8% for people with severe or profound disability and 6.1% for people with other disability status.
+In 2022, 6.2% of people with severe or profound disability had difficulty accessing government buildings, compared with 2.0% for people with other disability status.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview